Biden picks White House veteran to run revived climate drive

 WASHINGTON (AP) — President Joe Biden on Friday brought back John Podesta, a behind-the-scenes veteran at getting things done on climate in past Democratic administrations, to put into place an ambitious U.S. climate program newly revived by $375 billion from Congress.

-Biden named Podesta as a senior adviser, charged with shaping the landmark clean-energy and climate spending under the huge health care and climate bill passed by Congress in August.
+Biden named Podesta as a senior adviser, charged with implementing the landmark clean-energy and climate spending under the huge health care and climate bill passed by Congress in August.
 Podesta will also lead the administration’s climate task force.

 Further reshaping the White House’s climate team for a significantly more hopeful phase, Biden also announced the departure of his current climate adviser, Gina McCarthy.
 A former Environmental Protection Agency chief, McCarthy had led Biden’s domestic climate program during Democrats’ two years of struggle — often seeming all but doomed — to get the climate financing through Congress.
+McCarthy was trusted on Capitol Hill and delayed her departure until Biden could sign the new climate measures into law last month.

 McCarthy had been expected to serve only the opening half of Biden’s term.
 Ali Zaidi, McCarthy’s deputy, will succeed her as national climate adviser, the White House said.